Course Guide

 General English 9 integrates the study of world literature with a writing, vocabulary and grammar curriculum.
 Students critically examine ideas and literary techniques in poetry, short stories, drama, non-fiction and novels.
 Their study of language and literature emphasizes a strong review of grammar and usage, as well as vocabulary, sentence structure and paragraph form.
 Students practice writing, speaking and listening in small and whole group projects.
 Their reading, writing, and digital literacy skills are strengthened throughout the year.
 Students are introduced to MLA Style documentation through research-based projects.

 PREREQUISITES: Placement is determined by the Academic Dean.
 Student scores below the 40th percentile on reading and language sections of the HSPT.
+Students enrolled in GN English 9 are also enrolled in GN World History.

 • CP English 9